wmerbis/stochasticTN/README.md

   > Wout Merbis, Clélia de Mulatier, Philippe Corboz
   > [arxiv/2305.06815](https://arxiv.org/abs/2305.06815)

 We refer to there and the example notebook ``Examples.ipynb`` for more information on the large deviation statistics on the SIS model in one-dimension.
-In the notebook ``Network_example.ipynb`` we showcase an example based on using DMRG to find the non-equilibrium steady state on networks.
+In the notebook ``Network_example.ipynb`` we showcase an example based on using DMRG to find the non-equilibrium steady state of the SIS model on networks.

 ## Repository contents

 ### stochasticTN

 Code base for performing computations with Matrix Product State (MPS, sometimes called tensor trains) representations of large probability distributions.
-It is divided into several distinct files
+It is divided into several files.

 #### `mps.py`
 `mps.py` defines the MPS class for the stochasticTN package defining the MPS object with attributes: